mistrycodes/Regex-password-validator-python-edition-/README.md

 Getting started:

-In order to use the program, you would have install the following in your terminal:
+In order to use the program, you would have to install the following in your terminal:

  - pip3 install playsound
  https://pypi.org/project/playsound/ - website for reference